FMIA: A Night in the Raiders' Draft Room and 12 Minutes With C.J. Stroud - ProFootballTalk

 5:42 p.m.: Cards GM Monti Ossenfort called Ziegler.
 Hushed discussion, presumably exchanging potential offers for the pick.
 Then Ziegler and McDaniels huddled.
 Having the 12th and 33rd overall picks, to go along with the Raiders’ 38th choice, would be tempting.
 “We could get [Oklahoma tackle Anton] Harrison at 12,” McDaniels said.
 The Raiders loved Harrison—not as much as Johnson, but enough maybe to lose the fourth non-QB they love in order to pick up the 33rd pick.
 They mulled.

 5:47 p.m.: Witherspoon to Seattle at five.
 Detroit up.
 No action on Ziegler’s phone.
-Not surprising, assuming Arizona was targeting Johnson.
+Not surprising.
+Arizona was targeting Johnson.

 5:50 p.m.: Tinny voice from Draft HQ: “Detroit has traded its pick to Arizona.
 Arizona is on the clock.”
 For Vegas, there goes day-one starting right tackle Paris Johnson.